Sherin-SEF-AI/AutoML-Lite/CONTRIBUTING.md

 ### Enforcement

 Violations will be addressed by project maintainers.
-Contact sherin@deepmost.ai for concerns.
+Contact connect@sherinjosephroy.link for concerns.

 ## Getting Help